rahuld11/Open-CV/README.md

-Photos into Artistic Sketches with Code
+Photos into Artistic Sketches using python Open CV Library